Why It Works

 I love flank steak.
 In my recipe for steak-house style grilled marinated flank steak, I wrote:

 It's hard to think of a cut of meat that is more conducive to cooking for a crowd than flank steak.
 It's got a robust, beefy flavor and a pleasantly tender texture with a bit of good chew.
 It comes in large, regular shapes that make cooking, slicing, and serving easy, and it's just thin enough that it'll cook through in a matter of minutes, but just thick enough that you can still get a nice, medium-rare center.

 In the article, you can also find my tips for shopping, grilling, and serving these versatile pieces of steak, along with flavoring suggestions like this Thai-style marinade.

 While fajitas are more commonly made with skirt steak, flank steak makes a fantastic filling as well.
-It may seem out of place in a Mexican (or Mexican-American) recipe, soy sauce is actually quite a common fajita marinade ingredient.
-I mix mine with oregano, ground ancho chile (or if I'm lazy, chile powder), cumin, garlic, and sugar, oil, and lime juice.
+It may seem out of place in a Mexican (or Mexican-American) recipe, but soy sauce is actually quite a common fajita marinade ingredient.
+I mix mine with oregano, ground ancho chile (or if I'm lazy, chile powder), cumin, garlic, sugar, oil, and lime juice.
 You can go all out and serve it restaurant-style with grilled peppers and onions, but that's just gilding the lily—well-cooked meat doesn't need much more than a squeeze of lime, some chopped onions and cilantro, and a bit of fresh salsa.

 1/4 cup (60ml) soy sauce